sylvzzz/sylvzzz/README.md

 ###

-<p align="left">✨ 📚 I’m currently focusing on 42 common core and personal projects, learning mainly C and Python at 42, and to keep up with my passion of Web Development NodeJS, Tailwind and React.<br><br>📩 Reach me via E-Mail:
+<p align="left">✨ 📚 I’m currently focusing on 42 common core and personal projects, learning mainly C and Python at 42, and to keep up with my passion of Web Development NodeJS, Tailwind and React.<br><br>📩 For more info check :
-<a href="mailto:diogolbsilva2006@gmail.com">diogolbsilva2006@gmail.com</a></p>
-<a href="https://diogo-lb-silva.vercel.app" target="_blank" >Go check my website</a>
+<a href="https://diogo-lb-silva.vercel.app" target="_blank" >my website</a>

 ###